CHILIpReading/.github/profile/README.md

 # Robot Overview

 ## Visual module
-It will take images and send them in the wanted format through a ros topic to the computer.
+Responsible of taking images and to make sure that their transfer to the Video Module was correctly done.

 ## Audio module
-It will take audio pulse and send them through a ros topic to the computer.
+Responsible of capturing sounds and to make sure that their transfer to the Video Module was correctly done.

+## Evaluator
+Feature added so that, instead of using the camera and microphone input, the system will use an mp4 video input.
+It will also take care of saving the processing time and results obtained.

 # Server Overview

 ## State Manager
-It decides when to record or when to process the datas.
-It also contains and load the config as rosparam for the rest of the system.
+Ensures that the actual state is well completed before deciding and setting the correct following state.
+It keeps the process timeline correct at all time and avoid being in non-predicted states.

 ## Video module
-When the processing starts, it builds the video and process it using the PMaConformers repo.
+First responsible of receiving the images and sounds sent by the Visual and Audio modules to build a video out of them and then of using the video to get the prediction of the speech of it.

 # Visual speech recognition (VSR)
 This is a forked repositories comming from [[1]](#1).
-It will be use for the VSR part.
+It is used for the VSR part in the Video module.

 ## References